Updated: Oct 30

-I have owned my laser business for about 10 years now.
+I have owned my laser business for about 14 years now.
 It's a personal preference on what areas that you want to be lasered but I always say a man should never have back hair- not sexy on any man!!
+So I always recommend Laser Hair Removal for Men's Back.

 For those who shave or wax their back it is never ending.
 After only 10 days after waxing the hair is back, and 2-3 of those days after the treatment the area is red, irritated and sometimes full of welts from the violent nature of waxing the hair.
 And after shaving the hair isn't gone- a few day later it looks bad again.